Who to Notify When Someone Dies | 2026 Opal Guide

 To cancel or transfer registration and driver’s license

 Notifying the DMV is essential to cancel the driver’s license and update vehicle title and registration records.
 If left unresolved, your loved one’s information could be used for identity theft or unauthorized vehicle transfers.
-You’ll need a certified death certificate, the vehicle title (if applicable), and your legal authorization to complete this process.
+You’ll need a certified death certificate, the vehicle title (if applicable), and legal authorization to complete this process.

 Internal Revenue Service (IRS)